BadAtcOdin/compressionexercise/Readme.md

 - OpenJPH command-line tools (You'll need to compile it yourself so make sure to install Cmake and VS first)
 - RadiAnt to view DICOM files
 - Kakadu demo to view jp2 and jph files
 - Dataset.
-Used www.cancerimagingarchive.net's Rider Pilot dataset (manifest to download dataset is in root folder)
+Used NBIA Data Retriever, manifest to download dataset is in root folder

 # Installation